 May–June and September are the sweet spots.
 Skip November–March: most hotels are closed.
 July–August demands four to six months of lead time.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct three to four months out for summer; the three Michelin Keys keep pressure constant.
 Skip if quiet privacy matters; this address is photographed often.